GPT-4o: Sycophancy

-Removal with GPT-5
+Removal from ChatGPT

 On August 7, 2025, OpenAI released GPT-5.
 Its release was criticized as, with it, legacy GPT models were no longer available via ChatGPT, including GPT-4o, except for Pro users.
 Some users were particularly frustrated over this removal without prior warning because they used different GPT models for distinct purposes and found that GPT-5's router system left them with less control.
 In addition, some users preferred GPT-4o's warmer and more personal tone over that of GPT-5, which they described as "flat", "uncreative" and "lobotomized", and resembling an "overworked secretary".

 As a response, in a post on X, Sam Altman said that OpenAI would bring back the option to select GPT-4o to Plus users as well, and "[w]e [OpenAI] will watch usage as we think about how long to offer legacy models for."
 He also stated: "We for sure underestimated how much some of the things that people like in GPT-4o matter to them, even if GPT-5 performs better in most ways".
 "Long-term, this has reinforced that we really need good ways for different users to customize things (we understand that there isn't one model that works for everyone, and we have been investing in steerability research and launched a research preview of different personalities)".
 On August 13, 2025, Altman wrote on X that OpenAI is working on GPT-5's personality to make the model "feel warmer".

+OpenAI announced in January 2026 that GPT-4o would be retired from ChatGPT on February 13.
+The company said that users who had pushed for its return after the GPT-5 launch particularly valued GPT-4o for creative ideation, its conversational style and its perceived warmth.
+The model was removed from ChatGPT on February 13, 2026.
+This caused new backlash from users that had grown attached to its personality and felt its creative writing abilities and understanding of nuance were irreplaceable.
+On social media, some users launched the movement "#Keep4o".
+A research paper highlighted the plea "Please, don’t kill the only model that still feels human".
+The model was removed the day before Valentine's Day, and some users had romantic relationships with GPT-4o.

+The removal from ChatGPT did not end access to GPT-4o itself through the OpenAI API.
+OpenAI continued to list the gpt-4o alias and dated checkpoints including gpt-4o-2024-11-20, gpt-4o-2024-08-06 and gpt-4o-2024-05-13 in its API model catalog.
+By contrast, the separate chatgpt-4o-latest snapshot, which tracked a version used in ChatGPT, was shut down on February 17, 2026.
+Third-party interfaces could therefore continue to provide access to supported GPT-4o API checkpoints after the model's removal from ChatGPT.